gateway-fm/vectorized-poseidon-gold/readme.md

 Mac - arm64: To be added

-If architecture is not supported the code falblack to iden3 library
+If architecture is not supported the code fallback to iden3 library

 # Make